 Students assist the Zambia Carnivore Programme with research in the national park.
 A large number of former students now have careers in wildlife, conservation, teaching or tourism and have become the decision makers of the young generation within local community.
 Involving six local schools, it has been the recipient of one national award and three international awards.

 Zambia’s renowned Luangwa Valley holds one of the country’s largest painted dog populations, in spite of increasing pressure from human encroachment and wire snaring.

-The Anti-Poaching Unit supports veterinary wildlife rescue operations to reduce the loss of painted dogs from snares.
-The team manages aerial monitoring and coordination of ground patrols, aerial surveillance of painted dog populations and their habitat and monitoring of poaching.
+The Anit-Poaching Unit supports veterinary wildlife rescue operations to reduce the loss of painted dogs from snares.
+The team manages aerial monitoring and coordination of ground patrols, aerial surveillance of Painted Dog populations and their habitat and monitoring of poaching.